Holindauer/AMX-Memory-Layout-Reference/README.md

 However, despite being stored in the 16x64 tile, src2 represents a 64x16 matrix.

-The C array that is loaded into the right-hand-side tile register is stored in column-major order (ie the contiguous row-major order layout of the transpose of that 64x16 matrix).
+The C array that is loaded into the right-hand-side tile register contains the row-major order contiguous data of the 64x16 matrix.
+However that contiguous stream of data is *filled in along the columns*.
+This is not quite the same thing as column-major order.
 ## Visual Example:

 For example, if the 16x64 and 64x16 matrices intended to be multiplied look like this: